jjkt/zmu/README.md

 You need ARM compiler to compile some of the examples.
 Get the latest compilers from [ARM website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
 Some Linux distros (like Ubuntu) have prebuilt packages for this.
 ```sh
 'sudo apt install gcc-arm-none-eabi'

 ```

+For Arch Linux, use arm-none-eabi-*.
+Arch Linux does not package the CSTARTUP files used by the GCC based tests, so you need to manually download them from the arm developer site anyways.

 Set the environmental variable GCC_HOME to point to the home of arm-none-eabi-gcc.
 The default location is /usr